yukaitung/lgdxrobot-docs/content/lgdxrobot2/ros2/installation.md

 ## Installation

 1. Install [ROS 2 Jazzy](https://docs.ros.org/en/jazzy/Installation/Ubuntu-Install-Debs.html)

+The LGDXRobot2 ROS 2 is not configured to depend on RViz, it can be installed separately if required.
+{.alert .alert-info}

 2. The packages are hosted in a self-hosted repository, so add this repository before installation.

 ```bash